 Molecular distances: existence of barcoding gap?

-Figure 7 show the heatmaps the pairwise differences ITS sequences.
+Figure 7 shows the heatmaps summarizing the pairwise differences between ITS sequences within each clade.

-In the Scabrosoid clade, P. scabrosa 3a3b otherwise supported by most methods
+In the Scabrosoid clade, no real difference can be seen between P. scabrosa 3a and P. scabrosa 3b (otherwise supported by most methods as two distinct species).

+For the other species, the intraspecific variation is way smaller (light colors inside the squares) than the interspecific variation (darker colors outside the squares

+In the Scabrosoid clade, it therefore seems that a barcoding gap approach could be implemented.

 However, it seems difficult to apply the concept of barcoding gap in the Dolichorhizoid clade.
-If some species clearly appear to have lower intraspecific variation than interspecific variations with other species ( P. occidentalis, to some extent P. hymenina), in other groups such as in the South-American group or in P. neopolydactyla 2. s.l. we can't see difference between and intspecific variation.
+If some species clearly appear to have lower intraspecific variation than interspecific variations with other species (e.g., P. occidentalis, and to some extent P. hymenina), in other groups such as in the South-American group or in P. neopolydactyla 2. s.l. we can't see a difference between intraspecific variation inside putative species and interspecific variation.

-In the neopolydactyla/dolichorhiza/hymenina group, there is clearly no such thing as a barcoding gap between ITS intraspecific and interspecific variation, probably due to the fact that diverged too recently.
+In the neopolydactyla/dolichorhiza/hymenina group, there is clearly no such thing as a barcoding gap between ITS intraspecific and interspecific variation, probably due to the fact that the different species diverged too recently.

-Comparison of the methods8
+Comparison of the species delimiting methods

+The delimitation by each method and the final consensus are shown in Figure 8.

-In our study, most methods performed well on the Scabrosoid clade, which shows that they have split.
+In our study, most methods performed well on the Scabrosoid clade, which shows that they all perform well when the species have split for large amounts of time, and are well-separated (based on the topology of the phylogenetic tree and the ITS distances between species).

-Structurama doesn't seem to perform well probably because we don't include enough taxa.
+In the Dolichorhizoid clade, Structurama doesn't seem to perform well.
+It is probably because we don't include enough taxa per putative species.

-We would also probably need more loci, , to obtain better results.
-Further, this approach is not data and result in the delimitation of non-monophyletic .
-However, in the case of the Scabrosoid clade, and in parts of the Dolichorhizoid clade, species are delimited is a strong indication that our species are species, p
+We would also probably need more loci, especially loci with an intermediary level of variation, to obtain better results.
+Further, this approach is not based on phylogenetic data and results in the delimitation of non-monophyletic species, unlike the other methods tested.
+However, in the case of the Scabrosoid clade, and in parts of the Dolichorhizoid clade, species are accurately delimited (based on the phylogenetic reconstructions and the other species delimitation methods).
+When Structurama and tree-based methods are congruent, it is a strong indication that our putative species are genuine species, because different assumptions led to the same delimitation.

-bGMYC performed well in most cases, even if it is sometimes negatively impacted by the lack of of single-loci , when there is not enough variation in the loc.
-However, bGMYC can be a very powerful tool if implemented on very variable markers.
+bGMYC performed well in most cases, even if it is sometimes negatively impacted by the lack of resolution of single-loci trees, when there is not enough variation in the locus.
+However, bGMYC can be a very powerful tool if implemented on very variable markers that are congruent with the real species tree.

-bPTP also perform well and has the advantage on multi-locus phylograms, allowing to use a tree with all the the resolution provided by the different loci.
-However, it apparently has a tendency to over-split some species, when branches inside species are short.inexpensive
+bPTP also performed well and has the advantage that it can be ran on multi-locus phylograms, allowing to use a tree with all the the resolution provided by the different loci.
+However, it apparently has a tendency to over-split some species, when branches inside species are short.

+These two methods are not requiring big computational power, and just take a tree as input, which make them very inexpensive.

 spedeSTEM takes gene trees as input, therefore uncertainty in the single-locus topologies cannot be taken into account.
 However, the species tree is inferred by the program, so relationships between species can vary.

-bPP: the alignments are provided, and therefore single-locus topologies are not fixed; but a guide-tree is provided, and the relationships between species have thus to be predetermined.
+It is the opposite approach in bPP: the alignments are provided, and therefore single-locus topologies are not fixed; but a guide-tree is provided, and the relationships between species have thus to be predetermined.

-In our case, it seems that spedeSTEM has a higher tendncy to merge species, whereas bPP keeps them separate.
+In our case, it seems that spedeSTEM has a higher tendency to merge species, whereas bPP keeps them separate.